Stochastic gravitational-wave background search using data from five pulsar timing arrays

 Different PTA collaborations have reported varying levels of evidence for a nHz SGWB.
-The Parkes PTA (PPTA~\cite{PPTA_new}) observed 30 pulsars over 18 years, concluding that the data showed ``no support for or against''.
-The European and Indian PTAs (EPTA and InPTA~\cite{EPTA_new23}) observed 25 pulsars, and reported ``marginal evidence'' in the 25-year dataset and ``evidence'' when only the last 10 years of data were analyzed.
-The Chinese PTA (CPTA~\cite{CPTA_new}) observed 57 pulsars over three years, and reported ``some evidence''.
-The North American Nanohertz Observatory for Gravitational Waves (NG~\cite{NANOGrav_new}) observed 67 pulsars over 15 years and reported ``compelling evidence''.
-Most recently, the MeerKAT PTA (MPTA~\cite{miles2025meerkat}) observed 83 pulsars over 4.5 years, and, depending on assumptions about pulsar noise processes, reported either ``high significance'' or ``no significance'' (also see~\cite{RutgerWarning}).
-None of these pass the threshold of $5 \sigma$ significance required to claim detection~\cite{IPTAchecklist}.
+The Parkes PTA (PPTA~\cite{PPTA_new}) observed 30 pulsars over 18~yr, concluding that the data show ``no support for or against''.
+The European and Indian PTAs (EPTA and InPTA~\cite{EPTA_new23}) observed 25 pulsars and reported ``marginal evidence'' in the 25-yr dataset and ``evidence'' when only the last 10~yr were analyzed.
+The Chinese PTA (CPTA~\cite{CPTA_new}) observed 57 pulsars over 3~yr, and reported ``some evidence''.
+The North American Nanohertz Observatory for Gravitational Waves (NG~\cite{NANOGrav_new}) observed 67 pulsars over 15~yr and reported ``compelling evidence''.
+Most recently, the MeerKAT PTA (MPTA~\cite{miles2025meerkat}) observed 83 pulsars over 4.5~yr, and, depending on assumptions about pulsar noise processes, reported either ``high significance'' or ``no significance'' (see also~\cite{RutgerWarning}).
+None reach the conventional $5\sigma$ significance threshold required to claim a detection~\cite{IPTAchecklist}.

-All of these PTAs (apart from CPTA) have released their data to the public.
-Using this full public dataset increases the total number of distinct pulsars to $N=121$, as shown in Fig.~\ref{fig:iptapulsars}.
-PTAs search for an SGWB by correlating pairs of pulsars, whose number scales as $N^2$.
-Furthermore, since most pulsars are observed by more than one collaboration, there are also more data samples per pulsar.
-Hence, analysis of the full dataset should significantly increase the GW strain sensitivity and the detection confidence~\cite{goldstein2018null,perera2019international, baier2024tuning,FAQ}.
+All of these PTAs (apart from CPTA) have released their data.
+Using this full public dataset increases the total number of distinct pulsars to $N_p=121$ as shown in Fig.~\ref{fig:iptapulsars}.
+PTAs search for an SGWB by correlating pairs of pulsars, whose number scales as $N_p^2$.
+Furthermore, since many pulsars are observed by more than one collaboration (on average, 1.8) there are also more data samples per pulsar.
+Hence, analysis of the combined dataset should significantly increase the GW strain sensitivity and the detection confidence~\cite{goldstein2018null,perera2019international, baier2024tuning,FAQ}.

-We analyze this five-PTA dataset~\cite{EPTAdataSource, InPTAdataSource, MPTAdataSource, NANOGravdataSource, PPTAdataSource} using a recently proposed ``direct combination'' method~\cite{DynComb, DynCombCode}.
-This allows us to combine the data with only minor modifications, as described below.
-Tests of this method, carried out with the International Pulsar Timing Array (IPTA) Data Release 2 (DR2) combined data set from 2019~\cite{perera2019international}, suggest that it produces results that are identical to traditional (but more time-consuming) data combination techniques.
+We analyze this five PTA dataset~\cite{EPTAdataSource, InPTAdataSource, MPTAdataSource, NANOGravdataSource, PPTAdataSource} using a recently proposed ``direct combination'' method~\cite{DynComb, DynCombCode}.
+This allows us to combine the data with minor modifications, as described below.
+Tests of this method~\cite{DynComb}, carried out with the International Pulsar Timing Array~\cite{hobbs2010international} (IPTA) Data Release 2 (DR2) combined dataset from 2019~\cite{perera2019international}, suggest that it produces results identical to traditional (but more time-consuming) data combination techniques.